Hiten2404/Project---3/PROGRESS.md

 ---

 ### **Current Status**
-The application is **feature-complete** and has been successfully migrated to a full-stack Next.js architecture.
-It is now powered by a live, cloud-based **Turso (libSQL) database** and uses the **Drizzle ORM** for all data operations.
-All necessary API endpoints for fetching data and bulk importing have been built and secured.
-The project is ready for deployment and the implementation of its automated data-sourcing pipeline.
+The application is **feature-complete** and architected as a full-stack Next.js application.
+It is powered by a live, cloud-based **Turso (libSQL) database** and uses the **Drizzle ORM** for all data operations.
+The final step is to deploy the application and activate the automated AI data-sourcing pipeline using GitHub Actions, which will make the system fully autonomous.

 ---